rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     $ export LOGDIR=logs
     $ mkdir $LOGDIR

 Now you have a directory called ``logs`` into which you can save the pipeline outputs printed when creating your custom coadds.
-Send the logging printouts both to the terminal and to the log file using the Linux ``tee`` command.
 Also, print out the processing's start time at the very beginning and the time of completion at the very end, in both cases using the ``Linux`` ``date`` command.
 This will keep a record of how long your custom coadd processing took end-to-end.
+Send the ``date`` printouts both to the terminal and to the log file using the Linux ``tee`` command.
 Putting this all together, the final commands to generate your custom coadds are:

 .. code-block::